maccceo/recruitment-backend-track/README.md

 To test and interact with the RB Taxes API, the following options are available:

 -   [Postman collection](https://www.postman.com/maccceo/workspace/public/collection/5171181-72d8304c-90b0-496e-8ff7-4a35a0c8463d?action=share&creator=5171181)
--   After the installation, check the docs: http://localhost:8080/docs/api/
+-   after the installation, check the docs: http://localhost:8080/docs/api/